fun-math/iarc_ml/README.md

 ## Updates

 - Added *detect.py*.
 This is an example of a ROS node subscribing to the camera topic and running the model on it.
-- Trained module on new mast (testing not done yet)
+- Trained module on new mast\
+Update the cfg file to *yolov4_module_new.cfg* and the weights file too to run the new model.

 ## Weights